Our2020View/Our2020View.github.io/airconditioningservice.md

 ---
 layout: page
-title: RV Air Conditioner Refrigerant Servicing | RV Mods
+title: RV Air Conditioner Recharge | RV Mods
-description: Add a refrigerant port to allow air conditioner servicing
+description: Add a refrigerant port to allow air conditioner recharging
 permalink: /ourmods/airconditioningservice/
 ---
 NOTE:  This mod was made to the Coleman Mach 10 heat pump we have on our Winnebago View / Navion, but the method for adding a refrigerant port to any legacy RV air conditioner is exactly the same.